nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. Fork [this repo](https://github.com/AY2021S1-CS2113T-W13-1/tp) and clone the fork to your computer.
 Alternatively, download the source code from [here](https://github.com/AY2021S1-CS2113T-W13-1/tp/releases).
-2. Open a console in the folder where `build.gradle` resides, and run the command `gradlew run` if you are using Windows or `./gradlew run` if you are using Mac/Linux.
+2. Open a console in the folder where `build.gradle` resides, and run the command `gradlew.bat run` if you are using Windows or `./gradlew run` if you are using Mac/Linux.
 3. If the setup is successful, you should see the greeting screen:
 ```